Circuit de Spa-Francorchamps: Blanchimont

 The Blanchimont high-speed left-hand turn, present in both the old 14.100 km circuit and the new, shorter, 7.004 km track, is the final sweeping corner of the track before the chicane, which leads to the pit straight.

-This turn and the approach to it have been the scene of serious accidents over time, the most recent being in 2001, when Luciano Burti lost the front wing of his Prost due to a clash with Eddie Irvine's Jaguar, losing front downforce and steering, leaving the track at 185 mph and piling into the tyre wall, the impact knocking him out and burying the car into a mound of tyres.
-Problems have also occurred in lower classes of racing with Tom Kristensen having a very violent crash in a Formula 3000 car in 1997 after running wide on the entry to the Blanchimont turn and subsequently hitting the wall, throwing the monocoque back out in the middle of the track, where it was hit by numerous cars before coming to a complete halt.
+This turn and the approach to it have been the scene of severe accidents over time, the most recent being in 2001, when Luciano Burti lost the front wing of his Prost due to a clash with Eddie Irvine's Jaguar, losing front downforce and steering, leaving the track at 185 mph and piling into the tyre wall, the impact knocking him out and burying the car into a mound of tyres.
+Problems have also occurred in lower classes of racing with Tom Kristensen having a violent crash in a Formula 3000 car in 1997 after running wide on the entry to the Blanchimont turn and subsequently hitting the wall, throwing the monocoque back out in the middle of the track, where it was hit by numerous cars before coming to a complete halt.